 Hinchcliffe provides advice on how a company can show progress towards becoming a more fully enabled social business.
-A key one, he says, is to measure how far apart the distance is between a social activity and the connection to specific work or business process activities.
+A key point, he says, is to measure how far apart the distance is between a social activity and the connection to specific work or business process activities.
 He also says that those firms that are most advanced in their social business initiatives are those that employ executive leadership, perform community management capabilities, build social business literacy for employees, and do not artificially isolate their various social business efforts.

 Most important of all is to connect social tools to how work gets done.

-When it comes to the matter of measurement, Hinchcliffe advises correlating social business efforts with one’s existing Key Performance Indicators (KPIs); doing this will help convince other executives about the value of a social business effort.
+Hinchcliffe advises correlating social business efforts with one’s existing Key Performance Indicators (KPIs), which will help convince other executives about the value of a social business effort.
 It also is important to “turn the knob on social to the right.”
-In other words don’t make social business efforts just a little window dressing, or you’ll only get incremental results.
-Hinchcliffe discusses how companies have “used social to knock one of their business processes out of the park” by taking this more assertive tack.
+In other words, don’t make social business efforts just a little window dressing, or you’ll only get incremental results: Hinchcliffe discusses companies that have “used social to knock one of their business processes out of the park” by taking this tack.